International Student Resources

 English as a Second Language

 Parkland's ESL classes are designed with your success in mind.
 Our classes average 12 to 14 international students, allowing for extensive interaction with instructors.
 Our teachers will help identify skills needing improvement, develop a learning program, chart progress in specific skill areas, and prepare you for successful interaction in an American college environment.
-For refugees and immigrants not studying on a visa, Parkland Adult Education offers free ESL classes.
-There are general classes and those that work on English communication in particular career pathways, like English for Certified Nursing Assistants
+For refugees and immigrants not studying on a visa, Parkland Adult Education offers free ESL classes and English Communications classes for specific career pathways.

 Project READ